Kord-Extensions/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: 'Bug Report'
-about: Report a bug or other problem
+about: 'Report a problem, bug, or other unexpected behaviour.'
-title: ''
+title: 'Bug: '
 type: 'bug'
-assignees: ''
+assignees: 'gdude2002'

 ---